Yuchen1105/DAMA-Net/README.md

 ## Notes

 This repository is prepared from the manuscript materials and is currently focused on paper presentation.
-Implementation code and pretrained weights can be added after the final release decision.
+Implementation code and pretrained weights will be added after the final decision of ICASSP2027.